-The Company's Solvency Capital Requirement ('SCR') as at 31 December 2021 amounted to EUR 1,038.1mn (2020: EUR 1,051.1mn) and the Minimum Capital Requirement ('MCR') to EUR 467.2mn (2020: EUR 473.0mn).
+The Company's Solvency Capital Requirement ('SCR') as at 31 December 2022 amounted to EUR 1,182.2mn (2021: EUR 1,038.1mn) and the Minimum Capital Requirement ('MCR') to EUR 532.0mn (2021: EUR 467.2mn).

-The level of the Company's SCR and MCR as at the end of the reporting period is slightly lower compared to the level as at the end of the previous reporting period reflecting the slight reduction in the Company's underwriting risk due to the lower economic retention under the WASL and the additional tax relief due to increased Tax Loss Carry Back for 2021 profits, partially offset by additional risk capital for the increased value of the Euler Hermes Re AG strategic participation.
+The level of the Company's SCR and MCR as at the end of the reporting period is higher compared to the level as at the end of the previous reporting period reflecting the increase in the Company's underwriting risk due to larger planned profits for 2023 which lead to a higher economic retention under the WASL, coupled with the increased value of the EH Re strategic participation and consequent increase in equity risk.